-You will be required to use a Progesterone Supplement (Crinone 8% Vaginal Gel) and or progesterone pessaries until the pregnancy blood test is known.
-Depending on the type of frozen embryo cycle chosen by your specialist you may be required to stay on medication until approximately 10 weeks of pregnancy.
+Progesterone is a hormone that maintains your uterus in a receptive state for embryo implantation and pregnancy.
+You will be required to use a vaginal Progesterone Supplement (Crinone 8% Gel, Oripro progesterone pessaries or Utrogestan capsules) until the pregnancy blood test is known.
+Depending on the type of treatment chosen by your specialist, you may be required to stay on medication until approximately 10 weeks of pregnancy.
 Please check in with your nurse before stopping any medication.